betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 **Set up, configure and test GPS Rescue**

-Using a configured transmitter switch is good way to directly enter and exit Stage 2 failsafe modes such as GPS Rescue.
+Using a configured transmitter switch is good way to directly enter and exit Stage 2 Failsafe modes such as GPS Rescue.

 Always perform true emulated Rx loss testing before relying on GPS Rescue.